awwx/amacx/arc/README.md

-Modifications and additions copyright 2018, 2019 Andrew Wilcox, dual licensed under the Original License (the Artistic License 2.0) for incorporating code with Arc, and the MIT license for any modifications or additions that might be able to be used separately.
+Modifications and additions copyright 2018, 2019 Andrew Wilcox, dual licensed under the Original License (the Artistic License 2.0) for code combined with Arc, and the MIT license for any modifications or additions that might be able to be used separately.